If your kids want to cook something but are beginners in the kitchen, this easy eggy bread (or frech toast) is a great

 Crack the eggs into a bowl

 Get your toddler to gently tap the egg on the rim of the bowl.
 Once it starts to crack they can push their fingers in and crack it open.
-With a bit of practice Hannah has become quite good at this but if a bit of shell does slip in I just use a larger bit to fish it out (shell sticks better to shell than it does your finger).
+With a bit of practice my kids have become quite good at this but if a bit of shell does slip in I just use a larger bit to fish it out (shell sticks better to shell than it does your finger).

 Add a splash of milk

 Whisk the eggs

-This is always Hannah’s favourite part and a great first job in the kitchen for any tiny chef.
+This is always my kids’s favourite part and a great first job in the kitchen for any tiny chef.
 Either give your toddler a fork or a hand whisk to mix the eggs and milk together.
+Whisk it all together until it’s well mixed.

 Coat the bread in the egg mixture